Compare proportions among groups

 Overview

-This practice reviews the Compare proportions among groups lecture.
+This practice reviews the Compare means among groups lecture.

 Examples